raphyand/snake-it-up/README.md

+# Student Info:
+Raphael S. Andaya

+CPSC 386-01 Intro to Game Design

+6/27/21

+raphyand@csu.fullerton.edu

+### General Synopsis:
+Snake-It-Up

+Snake-It-Up is a Snake game clone, where you control a cyan cube snake.
+The objective of the game is to accrue as many points as possible via staying alive and gathering little green squares, the pickups, or "apples."
+Last as long as possible!
+Avoid the boundary and your own body, as you slither your way to become a big snake with a lot of points!

+### Rules:
+1. Move in the orthogonal directions, up, left, down, right, using WASD
+2. Stay alive to gather points every three seconds.
+Gather apples for a bonus 5 points.
+3. Avoid the boundaries.
+4. Avoid your own growing body.
+5. Ramp up your speed by pressing the same directional button you're traveling.
+6. Get the highest score you can!

 # Snake Game

 In this exercise, we shall write a [snake game](https://en.wikipedia.org/wiki/Snake_(video_game_genre)).
 The original game concept comes from the 1976 arcade game [Blockade](https://en.wikipedia.org/wiki/Blockade_(video_game)).
 We are starting with this well worn game concept because it is a fun game to play, introduces us to a number of key ideas in writing game software, and there exists a wealth of examples to help us get our creativity jump started.